 Autodesk Mars Office Design Project

-Different floor plan layouts are generated from the model including blue amenity bars of meeting rooms and yellow locations of desks.
-Each design option also involves a “dashboard” of performance according to its score on the six goals.
-They set up variables so that designers could flex them to see what the effects of the variables are.
-They generated 10s of 1000s of options and then developed a methodology to sort through them and help them make decisions.
-They also used the computer and optimization algorithms to help them evolve the designs towards identified goals.
-By choosing goals before the designs were generated, the computer could help them produce more designs that met their goals.
+Different floor plan layouts were generated from the model including blue amenity bars of meeting rooms and yellow locations of desks.
+Each design option also feeds data into a dashboard showing performance across the six goals.
+Variables were set up so that designers could flex the model and see what the effects of the variables are.
+10s of 1000s of options were created and a methodology was developed to sort and help make decisions.
+Optimization algorithms were used to help evolve the designs towards identified goals.
+By clearly defining goals before the options were generated, the computer was able to assist the design team in producing not just more designs, but designs that better met the stated goals.

 Research Example 2: Van Wijnen Neighborhood Design